'Unique' Anglo-Saxon coin could give royal murder clue

 Auctioneers Dix Noonan Webb said the coin was expected to fetch between £15,000 and £20,000 at the auction on 11 June.

 The coin is only the fourth-ever found from the reign of Ethelbert, who ruled in the 8th Century.

-The other three are all in museums and have a different design.'A shock'
+The other three are all in museums and have a different design.

 The coin found by Mr Simpson is the only one to have Ethelbert's name and the title Rex on the same side.